AntiPwr/AntiPwr.github.io/root/wiki/Chain of Delta.md

 ### Capital Order: Delta

-[[Delta]] is a technologically advanced yet deeply corrupt Order within the Toman Ecoss, ruled by the totalitarian regime known as the Chain of Delta.
+[[Delta]] is a technologically advanced yet deeply corrupt Order within the Toman Ecoss, ruled by the Chain.
 Delta prioritizes efficiency and productivity above all else, often at the cost of its citizens’ well-being.
-The state uses Natura to generate electricity, fueling rapid industrial growth while creating pollution pits and environmental hazards.
+The state uses unique interkingdom practices, such as Natura enslavement to generate electricity, fueling rapid industrial growth.
+Or creating pollution pits with the aid of Celia, as well as other environmental hazards and natural disasters, as a means of controlling huma transportation.
 Governance is heavily militarized, especially within its three Omep Region sectors, each ruled by autocrats aligned with Fuscia Lustin.
-The poorest sector, Rasm, lies at the northern edge, while Almalek borders the Swirling Sea to the south.
+The poorest sector, Almalek, lies at the southwestern edge, bordering the Mans Sea floodplains to the south.
 The eastern sector is a militarized zone reserved for government and military operations, strictly controlled and requiring enhanced Photometal implants for entry.
 This sector also houses one of Delta’s two exits, a heavily guarded route only accessible with explicit government permission.

-Delta operates a tightly controlled society where citizens must apply for jobs through the government, which dictates their place of residence and social standing.
+Rasm operates a tightly controlled society where citizens must apply for jobs through the government, which dictates their place of residence and social standing.
 The edge of the plane is used as an artificial border to conserve resources, with the poorest regions forced to live near this inhospitable boundary.
 Photometal implants are integral to this control, used extensively to track and monitor the population.
 These implants are taught as a religious rite of Klesn, symbolizing a ward against societal pollution, but in truth serve as tools for government surveillance, binding citizens to the state and suppressing dissent.

 Estal Link is the affluent region of Delta, stretching from the port to the city center, where the Illid Munis is located.
-This area is the only part of Delta that engages in both import and export trade, with its open market accessible only to those with citizenship in the Chain of Delta.
+This area is the only part of Delta that engages in both import and export trade, with its market accessible only to those with citizenship in the Chain of Delta.
 During specific times of the year, Estal Link opens to global trade, presenting Delta as a prosperous and well-ordered city.
-In reality, the wealth of Estal Link is built on the suffering and exploitation of the Omep Region regions, which are closed off to outsiders.
+In reality, the wealth of Estal Link is built on the suffering and exploitation of the Omep regions, which are closed off to outsiders.